 Naracoorte UNESCO Caves

-One of the world’s greatest sites for fossils, the Naracoorte Caves are listed as an UNESCO World Heritage Site.
+One of the world’s greatest sites for fossils, the Naracoorte Caves is listed as a UNESCO World Heritage Site.

 The Victoria Fossil Cave is an active dig site and seeing the fossils lying on the ground was fascinating.

-In the heart of the Limestone Coast lies the Coanawarra Wine Region, famous for its good Shiraz and Cabernet Sauvignon.
-Those who come to the Coanawarra wine region are spoilt for choice.
+In the heart of the Limestone Coast lies the Coonawarra Wine Region, famous for its good Shiraz and Cabernet Sauvignon.
+Those who come to the Coonawarra wine region are spoilt for choice.
 Please scroll all the way down for a list of wineries.

 Where is the Limestone Coast?

-The Limestone Coast region is in Australia, on the south-east coast of the state of South Australia.
+The Limestone Coast region is in Australia, on the southeast coast of the state of South Australia.
 The coastline stretches from Victoria’s border to Kingston SE.
-The Limestone Coast also includes the inland area of Mount Gambier, with its impressive volcanic craters, the wine region of Coanawarra, to Naracoorte and Lucindale, which is listed as UNESCO World Heritage site, and on to Keith.
+The Limestone Coast also includes the inland area of Mount Gambier, with its impressive volcanic craters, the wine region of Coonawarra, Naracoorte, and Lucindale, which is listed as a UNESCO World Heritage site, and on to Keith.